enriktigasna/finest-bot/README.md

 ```

 ## Future of the project
-I have decided to continue on this project in nextcord after discord.py was discontinued, planning on adding slash command support soon
+I have decided to continue on this project in disnake after discord.py was discontinued, planning on adding slash command support soon

 ## Contributing